rohitchourey0809/Frontend-MyIndiaa/README.md

 ## Technologies Used

-React.js: JavaScript library for building user interfaces.
+- **React.js**: JavaScript library for building user interfaces.
-Redux: State management library for JavaScript applications.
+- **Redux**: State management library for JavaScript applications.
-Tailwind CSS: Utility-first CSS framework for styling.
+- **Tailwind CSS**: Utility-first CSS framework for styling.
-Service Workers: For implementing PWA features such as caching and offline access.
+- **Service Workers**: For implementing PWA features such as caching and offline access.

 ## DeployedUrl
 ```